 Mark Wahlberg plays the physically-intimidating but emotionally vulnerable boxer “Irish” Micky Ward in The Fighter, which tells the tale of the real-life boxer’s rise to fame back in the 1990s/early 2000s.
 Christian Bale dropped a lot of weight for his part in the film as Micky’s half-brother, Dickie, himself an almost-successful boxer whose life has devolved into a cycle of drug use and self-destructive behavior that threatens to ruin Micky’s chances inside the ring.

 While the Fighter‘s plot sounds fairly conventional on paper (Micky gets a supportive girlfriend, trains hard, and aims to heal himself/his family in the process), early word is that the flick doesn’t feel like Rocky updated for 2010.
-The conflict between Micky and his relations (including his mom, played by indie actress Melissa Leo) looks to be realized in a raw manner, as the film’s title almost refers more to its protagonist’s battle against his own inner and personal demons (very deep, we know ).
+The conflict between Micky and his relations (including his mom, played by indie actress Melissa Leo) looks to be realized in a raw manner, as the film’s title almost refers more to its protagonist’s battle against his own inner and personal demons (very deep, we know :-P).

 Watch the new Fighter TV promo (via IGN) below: